columbia/pickleball/evaluation/README.md

 # Evaluation

-PickleBall's evaluation (Section 6) addresses four Research Questions and makes the following claims:
+PickleBall's evaluation (Section 6) addresses four Research Questions with the following claims:

 * RQ1: PickleBall generates policies that blocks all malicious models from